eth-protocol-fellows/cohort-five/projects/epbs-implementation-in-prysm.md

 - An empty block for the current slot if the proposer submitted a block but the builder did not reveal the payload on time.
 - A full block for the current slot if both the proposer and the builder revealed on time.

-There are various pacakages, that would require significant changes including but not limited to sync, core, beacon-apis for builder, forkchoice, engine api and blockchain etc. Additionally, there are numerous helper functions and once a working PoC is implemented we would be moving onto Networking packages for the actual p2p auction and bids' gossiping.
+There are various packages, that would require significant changes including but not limited to sync, core, beacon-apis for builder, forkchoice, engine api and blockchain etc. Additionally, there are numerous helper functions and once a working PoC is implemented we would be moving onto Networking packages for the actual p2p auction and bids' gossiping.

 ## Roadmap